 I’m a writer mom of six grown kids, four of whom are married and the other two are having their own grand adventures in life.
 I’m married to Mr. Hot Stuff and have been for 31 years.

 I thought it might be nice to have a “character list” for the main people I talk about here:

 - Mr. Hot Stuff – My one and only.

 - Miss Electric – My third child.
 Served a mission for The Church of Jesus Christ of Latter-day Saints to Tulsa, Oklahoma.
 Graduated from BYU-Idaho in recreation management.
 She is married to a chemist who also does rock climbing (brains and brawn!).
 They have two adorable daughters.

 - Casi – It’s Gaelic for brave, and I think it’s very brave for a 15 year-old girl to leave all that is familiar and come to a place with an unfamiliar language and culture to attend school for 9 months.
 Casi is our exchange student from Germany.
 She returned home in June of 2014 and we miss her so much.
-She’s getting on with school and her family back in Germany though and we still pray for her right along with the rest of our kids, wherever they are.
+She’s getting on with school and her family back in Germany though and we still pray for her right along with the rest of our kids, wherever they all may be.

 - The Magnificent Unicorn is another adoptee in our home.
 Her parents are dear friends of ours.
 The Magnificent Unicorn lived with us while her parents were gone for a while.
 She’s now a licensed massage therapist and is soon to marry the love of her life.
 The girl’s a night owl for sure, and I have no idea how she does it, but it seems to work out for her.
 She’s a red-haired fireball of fun. 🙂